 But applying what you learn from machines to any work you do.
 Even personal things.
 Working more like a machine will give you more time to be human.

 Do you think machines are better than humans at work?
-What challenges do you see humans will have against machines in the workplace?
+What future challenges do you see humans having against machines in the workplace?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER